eProsima/Fast-DDS-docs/docs/fastdds/transport/transport_api.rst

 ^^^^^^^^^^^^^^^^^

 This interface forces the user to implement `sent()` and `receive()` functions.
-The idea is to preprocess the buffer and after, call to the next level.
+The idea is to pre-process the buffer and after, call to the next level.

 .. literalinclude:: ../../../code/DDSCodeTester.cpp
    :language: c++